cnwiki/cnwiki-backup/en/nationalismdb.md

     - In an email to Joshua Wong, a Hong Kong pro-democracy activist, a wolf warrior cusses at him but [accidentally curses his own family](/en/nationalismdb/wolf-warrior-emails-joshua-wong-over-animal-crossing)
     - A Zhihu user shares his tactics to sow discord against the American establishment on Reddit.
 He gets promptly exposed on r/China, where his tactics were derived as being amateurish.
     - Chinese state media fan the flames of hate against Fan Jiayan, a writer of Chinese descent for the New Yorker.
 Wolf warriors subsequently inundate her with hate mail.
-    - Fans of Sun Yang, the now disgraced Chinese swimming medalist, carry out a campaign of hate and fear against the f
+    - Fans of Sun Yang, the now disgraced Chinese swimming medalist, carry out a campaign of hate and fear against the family of Australian swimmer Mack Horton.

   </div>
   <div>